Cold and heat adaptations in humans: Ecogeographic rules

 Bergmann's rule states that endothermic animal subspecies living in colder climates have larger bodies than those of the subspecies living in warmer climates.
-Individuals with larger bodies are better suited for colder climates because larger bodies produce more heat due to having more cells, and have a smaller surface area to volume ratio compared to smaller individuals, which reduces heat loss.
+Individuals with larger bodies are better suited for colder climates because larger bodies produce more heat due to having more cells, and have a smaller surface area to volume ratio compared to smaller individuals, which reduces the proportional heat loss.
 A study by Frederick Foster and Mark Collard found that Bergmann's rule can be applied to humans when the latitude and temperature between groups differ widely.

 Allen's rule is a biological rule that says the limbs of endotherms are shorter in cold climates and longer in hot climates.
 Limb length affects the body's surface area, which helps with thermoregulation.
 Shorter limbs help to conserve heat, while longer limbs help to dissipate heat.
 Marshall T. Newman argues that this can be observed in Eskimo, who have shorter limbs than other people and are laterally built.

+Paleoanthropologist John F. Hoffecker found that both Bermann's and Allen's biogeographical rules were confirmed, with it being seen that in modern populations, there is a clear trend of shorter distal limb segments in colder environments.